Coaches

 Coach Zeller has lived in Ashburn Farm since 1990 with his wife Sharon, fellow college classmate and coxswain for the Marietta College women's crew, and their children Richard and Margaret.
 When he isn't doing something rowing related, he develops highway improvement projects for the Virginia Department of Transportation.
 Sharon teaches 2nd grade at Cedar Lane Elementary School in Ashburn.

-John Hillmann is a first-year assistant coach for SBRC.
-Having rowed competitively in college and being a father of SBRC alumni, John has an intimate understanding of the sport and the invaluable life skills it imparts.
+After a successful 2024 season coaching the Varsity and JV boys' boats, John Hillmann is back as a second-year assistant coach for SBRC.
+Having rowed competitively at Fordham University, being the father of SBRC alumni, and a 2025 novice, John has a deep understanding of the sport and the invaluable life skills it offers.

-John is excited to join the coaching staff at Stone Bridge Rowing Club to share their knowledge and inspire the next generation of rowers.
+John and the entire Stone Bridge Rowing Club coaching staff are excited to share their knowledge and inspire the next generation of rowers.
 Their commitment to fostering teamwork, discipline, and a love for the sport is evident in every session on the water.

-As an assistant coach, John is eager to work alongside Head Coach Gary Summers to provide personalized guidance to each athlete, helping them reach their full potential on the water.
-Their coaching philosophy emphasizes physical prowess, mental resilience, and sportsmanship, ensuring that every student-athlete gains valuable lessons both on and off the water.
+As an assistant coach, John looks forward to collaborating with Head Coach Sean Thomas to provide personalized guidance to each athlete, helping them reach their full potential on the water.
+Their coaching philosophy emphasizes physical prowess, mental resilience, and sportsmanship, ensuring every student-athlete gains valuable lessons on and off the water.